 Like you, your cat can be allergic to allergens they can breathe, eat or touch.
 Read on this article to learn about the most common allergies in cats.

-When a cat is allergic, it becomes sensitive to substances in its environment.
-As your cat tries to process and get rid of these irritating substances, it may display diverse symptoms.
+When a cat is allergic, it becomes sensitive to some substances.
+As your cat tries to get rid of these irritating substances, it may display diverse symptoms.

 The Most Common Allergies in Cats?